lagrassom/elite1022024wave2/README.md

 # Overview
 This is a set of example applications connecting a python application to a mysql db.
 This repo has all you need to setup the database and run the apps included.
 The 3 applications share a single helper script, the util/db_connection.py script.
-It has a single function, fetch_pokemon, that will connect to that schema as the pokedex_project user, execute a single query, and return a list of dictionaries
+It has a single function, fetch_pokemon, that will connect to the database and return a list of dictionaries.

-Each application allows the user to interact in different ways
+Each application only interacts with the db using that shared function, and offers the same type of interaction with the user.

+There are 3 applications, representing the 3 types we might expect from the students.
 - command_line_poke_app.py
     - A simple command line application
     - Prompts the user for text instruction, and renders it back as text